 Our Named Executive Officers receive no special employee benefits.
-During 2016, our Named Executive Officers were eligible to participate on the same basis as other employees in the Company's 401(k) salary deferral plan (the "401(k) Plan").
-Contributions to the 401(k) Plan are made up of a 30% matching contribution on the first 6% of pay to the extent such contributions are not in excess of the Code limits on contributions to 401(k) plans.
+During 2017, our Named Executive Officers were eligible to participate on the same basis as other employees in the Company's 401(k) salary deferral plan (the "401(k) Plan").
+Contributions to the 401(k) Plan are made up of a 30% matching contribution on the first

+6% of pay to the extent such contributions are not in excess of the Code limits on contributions to 401(k) plans.
 Under the 401(k) Plan, the Company may make additional matching contributions or other profit sharing contributions at its discretion.
-There were no discretionary contributions in 2016.
+There were no discretionary contributions in 2017.
 We do not have any other pension plan for our Named Executive Officers.
-In 2016, Mr. Sandri participated in the 401(k) Plan.
+In 2017, Mr. Sandri was the only Named Executive Officer who participated in the 401(k) Plan.

-We continue to maintain the Pilgrim's Pride Corporation 2005 Deferred Compensation Plan (the "Deferred Compensation Plan") to help provide for the long-term financial security of our US employees who meet the Internal Revenue Service definition of a "highly compensated employee," which includes all of our Named Executive Officers and certain other key personnel.
-Under the Deferred Compensation Plan, participants may elect to defer up to 80% of their base salary and/or up to 100% of their annual cash bonus payments as part of their personal retirement or financial planning.
+We continue to maintain the Pilgrim's Pride Corporation 2015 Deferred Compensation Plan (the "Deferred Compensation Plan") to help provide for the long-term financial security of our US employees who meet the Internal Revenue Service definition of a "highly compensated employee," which includes all of our Named Executive Officers and certain other key personnel.
+Under the Deferred Compensation Plan, participants may elect to defer up to 80% of their base salary and/or up to 80% of their annual cash bonus payment as part of their personal retirement or financial planning.
 Highly compensated employees who elect to defer compensation in the Deferred Compensation Plan must do so annually prior to the beginning of each calendar year and may direct the investment of the amount deferred and retained by us.
 The Deferred Compensation Plan is administered by the administrative committee appointed by our Board, and deferred compensation may be invested in authorized funds which are similar to the investment options available under our 401(k) Plan.
-In 2016, neither of our Named Executive Officers participated in the Deferred Compensation Plan.
+Under the Deferred Compensation Plan, the Company may make additional matching contributions at its discretion and currently makes a matching contribution of up to 40% on the first 3% of pay.
+In 2017, Mr. Sandri was the only Named Executive Officer who participated in the Deferred Compensation Plan.